ZachMayer35/placements_teaser/README.md

 For expediency, only the UI client has tests.
 Running the `npm run test` command from `InvoiceUI` will start a test watcher that will re-run on file changes.
 With a little additional configuration, the test runner Jest can be setup to also emmit snapshots (not screenshots) but this was left out for now.
 Adding `--coverage` to the `test` command in `package.json` will show coverage statistics.

 There are not many tests in the client but there are enough to demonstrate how they should be composed with the rest of the project.

+# Storybook

+The storybook can be accessed locally by (first installing and then) running the command `npm run storybook` from the `/InvoiceUI` directory.